 I am both conscientious and caring and feel a sense of professional pride when my tutees are successful.

 I am an experienced teacher of physics, chemistry and combined science, and a past Head of Science, specialising in Chemistry and have a proven record of success for both higher level and foundation GCSE.
-Most tutees have achieved either AA/ A*A* in higher papers, with none getting lower than a BB, and those taking Foundation have all achieved a CC, which is normally the maximum grade for this level
+Most tutees have achieved either AA/ A*A* ( 7/8) in higher papers, with none getting lower than a BB (6/6), and those taking Foundation have nearly all achieved a CC (5/5) which is the maximum grade for this level

 My A level students have increased their grades as a result of my tuition, generally going from D/C to B, the minimum grade that many universities